 Make sure you label your finds as myrtle rust, noting what host plant it has been found on.
 Capturing this information through iNaturalist means it will be available in future to analyse the rate of spread and observed impacts.

-Alternatively, you can report your myrtle rust sighting to:
+If you see myrtle rust on public land you can report your myrtle rust sighting to:

 If you find myrtle rust on your property, consider removing the infected plant.